DoEvents

 DoEvents is most useful for simple things like keeping a UI responsive during a tight loop, or letting the user cancel a long-running operation.
 For genuinely long-running work, prefer a timer or a background worker (e.g. an out-of-process ActiveX EXE) so the operating system handles the multitasking.

-Whenever you yield the processor inside an event procedure, make sure that procedure cannot be re-entered from a different code path before the original call returns; otherwise the program may behave unpredictably.
-Likewise, avoid DoEvents when other applications might interact with your procedure in unforeseen ways during the time you have yielded control.
+Whenever the processor is yielded inside an event procedure, that procedure must not be re-entered from a different code path before the original call returns; otherwise the program may behave unpredictably.
+Likewise, avoid DoEvents when other applications might interact with the procedure in unforeseen ways during the time control is yielded.

 Example